 DONESC is a company owned 50% by the Trust, the other 50% being owned by St Benet's.
-DONESC was incorporated to provide finance, governance and certain operational activities to the two owning trusts.
+DONESC was incorporated to provide finance, governance, and certain operational activities to the two owning trusts.
 The arrangement has been approved by ESFA.
-From 1 December 2020, the aforementioned services were contracted from DONESC at a total cost of £438,662 with no amounts outstanding at year end.
-Included in trade debtors is £336,769 owed to the Trust from DONESC in relation to costs paid by the Trust on behalf of DONESC, which have been reimbursed after year end.
-On 1 December 2020 staff transferred by TUPE from DNEAT to DONESC and the associated local authority pension scheme liability of £477,000 transferred with the employees.
+Included in trade debtors is \pounds 1,016,775 (2021: \pounds 336,769) owed to the Trust from DONESC in relation to costs paid by the Trust on behalf of DONESC, which have been reimbursed after year end.